chef/chef-web-docs/chef_master/source/install_windows.rst

    .. image:: ../../images/step_install_windows_03.png

-   .. note:: The chef-client must be run as a service for it to be able to regularly check in with the Chef server.
-Select the **Chef Client Service** option to have the MSI configure the chef-client as a service.
+   .. note:: The MSI can either configure the chef-client to run as a scheduled task or as a service for it to be able to regularly check in with the Chef server.
+Using a scheduled task is a recommended approach.
+Select the **Chef Unattended Execution Options** option to have the MSI configure the chef-client as a scheduled task or as a service.

 then: